Code-Institute-Submissions/milestone-project-1-done-london/TESTING.md

 * Home>Shop
     * The Home page features a **call to action button**, leading the user to the **Shop page**.
 This is also achievable using the **navigation bar** situated at the top of every page.
     * The About and Contact pages are not necessarily part of the flow of the site for all users but have been included to offer information about the company and how to contact them for users that are interested.
 All information is kept brief to avoid overloading the user.
+    * The Basket page is not currently functional as it is beyond the scope of this project, this feature will be added in in the future.

+Once basket/checkout functionality has been added and there are specific product pages for each item providing detailed product information and sizing options, this will change and become more complex.
+For example:
+Home>Shop>Product Information>Basket/Checkout

 ### Testing User Stories From UX Section of README.md: